DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

 ## Overview

-OAuth enables users to authorize third-party integrations with access to specific scopes of their Datadog data.
+OAuth enables users to authorize third-party integrations with access to specific scopes of users' Datadog data.
 This authorization allows integrations to push data into Datadog and pull data out from Datadog.
 For example, if a user authorizes an integration for read access to their Datadog monitors, the integration can directly read and extract their monitor data.

 For more information on Datadog’s OAuth implementation, see the [Datadog OAuth2 documentation][1].